angelolab/ark-analysis/docs/_rtd/development.md

 ### Setting up ark-analysis for development

 `ark` relies on several other Python packages.
 Inside the `ark-analysis` repo (if you don't have it, first run `git clone https://github.com/angelolab/ark-analysis.git`), and with your virtual environment activated, you will need to install these other dependencies as well.
-Run `pip install -r requirements.txt` to do so.
+Run `pip install -e ".[test]"` to install `ark` and it's dependencies and testing dependencies.

-Note that you will not have access to `ark` or the other libraries inside `requirements.txt` outside of this virtual environment.

 You're now set to start working with `ark-analysis`!
 Please look at [our contributing guidelines](contributing.html) for more information about development.
 For detailed explanations of the functions available to you in `ark`, please consult the Libraries section of this documentation.